 We use entertainment systems as well as personal computers and tablets to watch film & TV, listen to music & play video games.

-In particular, internet streaming has changed the way we access tv, films & music, as we often no longer store the files on our own computer and play them straight off the internet.
+In particular, internet streaming has changed the way we access tv, film & music, as we often no longer store the files on our own computer and instead play them straight off the internet.
 This has made accessing this media content cheaper and saves us on hard disk space.
 Digital media players are now often used to access streaming content on our television set.

 Video game consoles are also a very popular home entertainment digital device that we use in our personal lives.
 This allows us to play games online with our friends without needing to be in the same location.
 We also play video games on mobile devices and personal computers too.